 By now, it may seem as if we’ve gone off-topic, what with talking about training values and such.
 But they’re an important part of an FP’s personality, so it’s important to understand their general functions to answer the question of “what is a personality?”.
 That being said, we do have a few miscellaneous points to touch on before we wrap up on this topic for today.
 First up, a lot of new trainers like trying to give specific FPs “fitting” personalities; examples would be Pikachu with Lightning Fast or Ridley with Logical.
 Don’t do this!
 Many personalities are extremely difficult to get without Spirits.
 Besides, it’s practically impossible to tell what personality an FP is just by watching it play, so there’s not much of a point in trying to obtain a specific one.

 Next up, it’s highly unlikely that we’ll ever know everything about how amiibo learn and make decisions.
 It’s already tough to datamine FP personality values; learning much more than this may even be impossible.
 There are also many more bytes that we don’t know the function of at all.
 Still, we’re thankful that we even have a general idea of each value’s function; back in Super Smash Bros.
 4, we never got into datamining at all and thus never got to know exactly how they learned in that game.
 And finally, if you have any further questions, you’re welcome to join our Discord server and ask anytime!
 If you feel like you better understand how amiibo work now (and thus are feeling more motivated to train one), check out our character guides!
 We’ve got competitive and Raid Boss training methods outlined for every single fighter, so they’re well worth your time if you’re looking to learn even more.
+If our guides have helped you out, please consider checking our Patreon page or donation box to help us continue creating high-quality content.
 Thanks so much for reading!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.